-ENG 205 INTRODUCTION TO WRITING POETRY
+INTRODUCTION TO WRITING POETRY ENG 205

 This is a workshop course designed to help students develop an understanding of the basic artistic principles involved in poetry writing and to give them the opportunity to apply these principles in writing several poems.
-Prerequisites: ENG 111 and 112.
+Attention is paid to student work and to gaining critical appreciation of aesthetic principles through study of exemplary works of poetry.
 Spring, annually.

-INTRODUCTION TO WRITING FICTION (W)
+ENG 206 INTRODUCTION TO WRITING FICTION (W)

-This is a workshop course designed to help students develop an understanding of the basic artistic principles involved in fiction writing and to give them the opportunity to apply these principles in writing short fiction and plays.
-Prerequisites: ENG 111 and 112.
-Fall, annually or as needed.
+This is a workshop course designed to help students develop an understanding of the basic artistic principles involved in fiction writing and to give them the opportunity to apply these principles in writing short fiction.
+Attention is paid to student work and to gaining critical appreciation of aesthetic principles through study of exemplary works of short fiction.
+Fall, annually.

-ADVANCED COMPOSITION (W)
+ENG 212 ADVANCED COMPOSITION (W)

-This course presents advanced rhetorical strategies for the development of successful written communication,especially in regard to the argumentative, persuasive, and problem-solving modes.
+This course presents advanced rhetorical strategies for the development of successful written communication, especially in regard to the argumentative, persuasive, and problem-solving modes.
 In addition, the course content will reflect the individual needs of the students based on their chosen fields of study.
 Prerequisites: ENG 111 and 112.
 Spring, annually.

-TOPICS IN WRITING, LANGUAGE, AND RHETORIC (W)
+ENG 220-229 TOPICS IN WRITING, LANGUAGE, AND RHETORIC (W)